 Embrace a fresh start in your kitchen with our range of Stellar Cookware.
 Enjoy the freshness of healthy cooking with the Rocktanium range or avoid excessive scrubbing with the easy to clean 2000 range.
 Whatever your kitchen, enhance your enjoyment of cooking with these Stellar cookware favourites.

-Stellar's range of cookware includes saucepans, frying pans, steamers, stockpots, saute pans and casserole pots, along with a range of useful accessories to complement your collection.
+Stellar cookware includes saucepans, frying pans, steamers, stockpots, saute pans and casserole pots, along with a range of useful tools and accessories to compliment your kitchen.
 All of the ranges are carefully crafted with the best materials and technology to create fine and functional kitchen equipment.
 Every piece of Stellar cookware is hand-polished and inspected to ensure only goods of the highest quality are produced.
-Stellar is a British company who have been based in Bristol for over 100 years so they must be doing something right!
+Stellar is a British brand who have been based in Bristol for over 100 years so they must be doing something right!

 Frequently Asked Questions

 Why should I choose Stellar cookware when I can find cheaper cookware that looks the same?

 Choosing your cookware is similar to choosing your meals; you can choose a ready-made Spaghetti Bolognese from your local supermarket for 99p, or you can go to your local Italian restaurant and pay upwards of £9.99.
 It is all in the detail; it is about the raw ingredients and the way they are crafted together.

 Stellar cookware uses only the highest quality materials.
 18/10 stainless steel is used throughout, with the exception of the bases which use 18/0 to make them more efficient on induction hobs.

 All Thermic bases are constructed using high thermic conductive aluminium, for maximum heat efficiency and conductivity, and constructed to a minimum thickness of 6mm, to ensure even heat distribution within the pan.